 Scope and Content of Collection

-The Arthur B. Church KMBC Radio Collection was donated to the University of Missouri-Kansas City in 1996 by Arthur Church, Jr. The material housed in the LaBudde Special Collections Department is organized into eight series contained in four manuscript boxes, three photograph boxes, and nine film canisters.
-In addition, a series of audio material is housed in the Marr Sound Archives, the audio unit of Special Collections.
+The Arthur B. Church KMBC Radio Collection was donated to the University of Missouri-Kansas City in 1996 by Arthur Church, Jr. Print material from the collection is housed in LaBudde Special Collections and is organized into eight series.
+Audio/visual material from the collection is housed in the Marr Sound Archives.

 The collection focuses on radio pioneer Arthur B. Church’s involvement with the KMBC radio station, primarily between the 1920s and the early 1950s.
 A timeline provides day-to-day and year-to-year information about the operation of the station.
 Business correspondence, ledgers and contracts also provide information about the operation of the station.
 Promotional material related to KMBC and its various programs is included, as are actual scripts to the programs Phenomenon and Life on the Red Horse Ranch.
 The collection includes many items related to the Texas Rangers, including songbooks and record labels for numerous pressings produced by Church.
 Other items found in the collection include internal and external station newsletters, newspaper clippings, music scores, and memorabilia.